Juan Luis Boscio

 Juan Luis Boscio Desprez (21 June 1896 – 3 September 1980) was a Puerto Rican merchant and Mayor of Ponce, Puerto Rico from 1961 to 1964.
 During his tenure as mayor, in 1962, a major shopping mall opened in the city called Centro del Sur which, at the moment of its opening was "the most modern in the Caribbean".

 Early years

 Boscio Desprez was the son of Juan Bautista Boscio-Cofresí and Eugenia Desprez Boudon.
 He was born on 21 June 1896 in Cabo Rojo, Puerto Rico.
 He married Herminia Monllor on 23 December 1922 and they had 3 children: Roberto (b. abt.
 1925), Jose Luis (b. abt 1926), and Gladys (b. abt.
 1928).

+Politics

+In 1944, he was selected to conclude the term of Senator Ramón Barreto Pérez.
+He was a member of the Puerto Rico Senate in 1944 and chaired two Senate commissions, the Labor Commission; and the Police and Civil Service Commission.
+In the 1960 elections, he was elected Mayor of the city of Ponce, a position he held from 1961 to 1964.

 Philanthropist

 Juan Luis Boscio was one of the founders of the Albergue de Niños de Ponce (Ponce Children's Shelter), a non-profit organization dedicated to the providing shelter for homeless children.
 The shelter building opened in 1947 on the north side of Calle Villa in Barrio Canas, between Calle Cementerio Civil and Calle Central.
 Boscio also donated $10,000 from his own capital to help pay for the project.
 Albergue de Niños later moved to the south side of Calle Villa, past Jaime L. Drew School, east of PR-500.